Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 	- *Summaries to calculate*: *Sum*
 	- *Discard records which could not be joined*: Yes
 ![](https://raw.githubusercontent.com/Tampere-University-Urban-Physics/fundamentals-of-gis/master/Assets/1_CrashCourse_Exercise/QGIS_join_attributes_by_location1.png)
-	5. Click *Run*
+	e) Click *Run*
-	6. A new temporary layer, Joined Layer, was created in the *Layers Panel* and by opening its *attribute table* you should see it’s similar to the Helsinki_small_areas *attribute table*, but with a new field, "Boardings_sum", which is the sum of all the passengers from every bus and train stop within that particular small area of Helsinki.
+	f) A new temporary layer, Joined Layer, was created in the *Layers Panel* and by opening its *attribute table* you should see it’s similar to the Helsinki_small_areas *attribute table*, but with a new field, "Boardings_sum", which is the sum of all the passengers from every bus and train stop within that particular small area of Helsinki.
-	7. Right-click the Joined Layer and select *Make permanent* to save the temporary scratch layer for further processing
+	g) Right-click the Joined Layer and select *Make permanent* to save the temporary scratch layer for further processing
 	- Temporary layers will be lost when closing QGIS and are best not used for further processing
 	- Make sure to save the data in your project folder when doing this!
 Double check the location, as QGIS sometimes does weird things and saves it somewhere else.
 ![](https://github.com/Tampere-University-Urban-Physics/fundamentals-of-gis/blob/master/Assets/5_Exercise/5_Exercise_icons_diagram.drawio.png?raw=true)
-	8. Save the joined layer as ESRI Shapefile, with a sensible name (for example "Helsinki_small_areas_HSL.shp"), and within the folder for your project you made earlier
+	h) Save the joined layer as ESRI Shapefile, with a sensible name (for example "Helsinki_small_areas_HSL.shp"), and within the folder for your project you made earlier
-	9. Delete the temporary Joined Layer from the Layers window
+	i) Delete the temporary Joined Layer from the Layers window

 9.   **Now we’ll calculate yet another field** using the *field calculator* by dividing the number of passengers by the square kilometer area of the Helsinki small areas.
-		1. Calculate this field using the *Field calculator* (don’t forget to toggle editing mode): output field name should be informative e.g. “PassArea”
+		a) Calculate this field using the *Field calculator* (don’t forget to toggle editing mode): output field name should be informative e.g. “PassArea”
-		2. Set *Output field type* to decimal, Set output *field length* to 10 and *precision* to 2
+		b) Set *Output field type* to decimal, Set output *field length* to 10 and *precision* to 2
-		3. Then you must enter the calculation into the Expression field, you can either use the drop-down menus (Fields and values) or simply type it in.
+		c) Then you must enter the calculation into the Expression field, you can either use the drop-down menus (Fields and values) or simply type it in.
 The calculation should be similar to this (change if your fields are named differently): "Boardings_sum" / "Area_km2"
-		4. Click OK.
+		d) Click OK.
 Remember to *Save edits* and *Disable editing mode*.

 ![](https://raw.githubusercontent.com/Tampere-University-Urban-Physics/fundamentals-of-gis/master/Assets/1_CrashCourse_Exercise/QGIS_attribute_table.png)

 10. Head to the layer’s *symbology* tab and select **Graduated** from the drop-down menu. **Select the PassArea column as the data source and press Classify**.
 Try out different classification Modes.
 What are their differences and which do you think is best for this purpose?
 Choose which you think is best and visualize the data as desired (you can check ColorBrewer for ideas).
 You can edit the class bounds and the legend values manually by double clicking on them.
 Which areas are the most passenger heavy and which are not?
 Why?

 11. Now it is time for the finishing touches.
 To make the map easier to interpret, we are going to **add labels** to it.
-	1. Right-click the layer we just visualized and go to *Layer properties* > *Labels*
+	a) Right-click the layer we just visualized and go to *Layer properties* > *Labels*
-	2. Select *Single labels* form the drop-down menu to enable labeling
+	b) Select *Single labels* form the drop-down menu to enable labeling
-	3. Choose the column from the list that contains the area names (name_fi)
+	c) Choose the column from the list that contains the area names (name_fi)
-	4. You can edit the label placement and appearance, for example add a halo around it by selecting buffer in the lower section
+	d) You can edit the label placement and appearance, for example add a halo around it by selecting buffer in the lower section

 ---